nu-wireless/website/pages/workshop.md

 <a href="https://forms.gle/kJefopqik9ikPc518" class="retro-button">SIGN UP FOR WORKSHOPS</a>

-## This Semester's Schedule (Fall 2025)
+## This Semester's Schedule (Fall 2026)

 Miss a workshop?
-We'll likely run it again next semester, check back here for updates!
+We'll likely run it again next semester.
+Check back here for updates!

 | Location | Time |
 |----------------------------|---------|